halkyonio/operator/README.md

 ![Composition](component-operator-demo.png)

-will need several Kubernetes resources definition in order to be deployed on a kubernetes cluster and development iterations to have application which is ready to become production grade.
+will require several Kubernetes resources in order to be deployed on a kubernetes cluster.
+Furthermore several development iterations are usually required to make the application production ready.

 When, during the analysis phase, the developers will discuss the final picture about the solution to be designed, they will certainly adopt this very straightforward convention (aka Fluent DSL) to express the different micro-services, their relations and ultimately